ulflulfl/homeautomation/Sensirion_SHT31.md

 ## Conclusion

 Without a calibrated thermometer / hygrometer its hard to tell if the SHT31 measurements are accurate.
-Comparing the SHT31 with the Xiaomi devices I have, the SHT31 "constantly" shows around 0.2 °C and 2% RH less - which is within the tolerances of the devices.
+Comparing the SHT31 with the Xiaomi devices I own, the SHT31 "constantly" shows around 0.2 °C and 2% RH less - which is within the tolerances of the devices.

 But, the SHT31 reacts much quicker to changes of temperature / humidity compared to the Bluetooth / Zigbee connected Xiaomi devices.
 However, as I'm running the SHT31 sensor without any housing right now, this may change if its put in a case.